 — Little insertion with current events… —

 This happened just now, just in this moment, writing the paragraph above.
 A sad cause, however.
 Earlier this day, a friend of mine texted in a WhatsApp group of three that she won’t be able to throw a Halloween party next week as it turned out that a dear friend of hers has been diagnosed with cancer.
 The third group member replied just now: ‘That’s bad.
 I know that from a friend of mine.’
 Of course, she just wants to express that she feels with the person, that she empathises, sees the things from the friend’s perspective.
 However, to some extent the tragic element is now being taken from the friend suffering from the diagnosis of her friend, it’s being diverted.
 It loses importance.
 A somehow singular feeling and event is made random in a way.
 Needless to say, it sometimes helps to know that you are not alone with your problems in life, that there are others suffering from the same.
 But I think in such a situation, it rather helps if the focus is set entirely on the person that is hurting at that moment.
-Ask about it, offer some support (which, by the way, she did in a second sentence).
-In a sort of similar way, when my father died some years ago, it was me − being one of the ‘main mourners’ −, who had to console the many friends calling and crying over the phone, though, as you’d normally expect, it should have been the other way around.
+Ask about it, offer some support (which, to do her justice, she did in a second sentence).
+In a sort of similar way, when my father died some years ago, it was me − being one of the ‘central mourners’ −, who had to console the many friends calling and crying over the phone, though, as you’d normally expect, it should have been the other way around.
 I found that a bit strange and ironic at that time − and I still do.
 Though of course I know they hurt and want to mourn to.

 — Insertion end —

 Communicating is difficult.
 Sender and recipient, sending recipient and receiving sender.
-Of course, many people just get carried away when they act and react, when they address and respond, they mean no harm.
-In a way you have to accept that, but still, it’s frustrating.
-Hence, to have proper conversations that are fulfilling for both of the participating parties, both need to be aware of what the opposite might want or need in that moment.
+Of course, many people just get carried away when they act and react, when they address and respond.
+They mean no harm.
+In a way you have to accept that, but still, it’s frustrating sometimes.
+Hence, to have proper conversations that are fulfilling for both of the ‘participating parties’, both need to be aware of what the opposite might want or need in that moment.
 It even matters if the conversation is light and about nonsense topics, but especially when a subject appears to be of importance to one of the conversational partners, the other one should bear that in mind, react adequately and give this topic the platform it deserves.

 All in all, this is actually just a call to be open and aware, to value the conversational partner, his time, his sincerity and his willingness to share.
 And maybe if it’s going right, you get something back of that openness and appreciation.
 And if not, you might as well try to communicate that.
 So, let’s have deep and profound, funny and hilarious, balanced and mutually understanding conversations!
 Where’s the next café?